Under-fire Boris Johnson denies lying over lockdown parties - NewsBreak

 Meanwhile, Conservatives are watching nervously as the “partygate” revelations hit their popularity, with recent opinion polls giving the main opposition Labour Party a double-digit lead.

-Under Conservative rules, a no-confidence vote in the party's leader can be triggered if 54 party lawmakers write letters demanding it.
-It’s unclear how many have already been submitted, and so far only a handful of Conservative members of Parliament have openly called for Johnson to quit.
+Under Conservative rules, a no-confidence vote in the party's leader can be triggered if 54 party lawmakers write letters to a party official demanding it.
+So far only a handful of Conservative members of Parliament have openly called for Johnson to quit, though several dozen are believed to have submitted letters.

+Many restive Conservative lawmakers said a challenge to Johnson is inevitable unless Gray exonerates him.

+“If he has lied to Parliament, there will be no choice,” legislator Pauline Latham told Times Radio.
+“At the end of the day, he made the rules, he was in that briefing room looking at the cameras saying ‘This is what you have to do.’
+So you can’t say didn’t know what the rules were.
+We all knew what the rules were.”

 ———